jamila59/Eau-Claire-s-Salon/README.md

 * No known bugs at this time.

 ## Technologies Used
-* C# / .NET / ASP.Net Core MVC Web Application
+* C# / .NET / ASP.Net Core MVC Web Application /  Entity / My SQL Workbench

 ## Support and contact details